jupyterhub/jupyterhub/README.md

 # JupyterHub: A multi-user server for Jupyter notebooks

-This repo hosts the development of a multi-user server to manage and proxy multiple instances of the single-user <del>IPython</del> Jupyter notebook server.
+JupyterHub is a multi-user server that manages and proxies multiple instances of the single-user <del>IPython</del> Jupyter notebook server.

 Three actors: